-- On January 12, 2015, the Company announced it raised \$658,525 by closing the first tranche of the non-brokered private placement it announced in a press release January 6, 2015.
-Pursuant to the terms of the private placement, Arch issued 1,881,500 Units at a price of \$0.35 per unit (the "Units").
+- During January 2015, the Company raised \$750,050 by closing a non-brokered private placement it announced in a press release January 6, 2015.
+Pursuant to the terms of the private placement, Arch issued 2,143,000 Units at a price of \$0.35 per unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
-Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.70 per common share until 5:00PM EST on January 13, 2017. - On January 26, 2015, the Company announce it raised an additional \$90,650 in a second tranche by issuing an additional 259,000 Units at the same terms as the first tranche announced on January 12, 2015. - On August 5, 2014, the Company announced it raised \$175,140 via a non-brokered private placement of 625,500 Units at a price of \$0.28 per Unit.
+Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.70 per common share until 5:00PM EST on January 13, 2017. - On August 5, 2014, the Company announced it raised \$175,140 via a non-brokered private placement of 625,500 Units at a price of \$0.28 per Unit.
 Each Unit comprises of one common share and one common share purchase warrant.
 Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24-month period following the close of the private placement.
 The proceeds will be used for the Company's working capital and general corporate purposes.
 The common shares and any common shares issued from the exercise of the warrants will be subject to a hold period of 4 months from the closing date. - On July 7, 2014, the Company announced it raised \$200,200 via a non-brokered private placement of 715,000 Units at a price of \$0.28 per Unit.
 Each Unit comprises of one common share and one common share purchase warrant.
 Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24-month period following the close of the private placement.
 The proceeds will be used for the Company's working capital and general corporate purposes.
 The common shares and any common shares issued from the exercise of the warrants will be subject to a hold period of 4 months from the closing date.